A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 2. Etsy – Craft supplies with a handmade and pleasingly quirky touch

-Jewellery Maker – THE store for jewellery making supplies with amazing customer service
+3. Jewellery Maker – Best store for jewellery making supplies

 Well done – you made it to the end of the longest article I’ve ever written!
 Hopefully you’ve found some of it useful and if you did I’d really appreciate if you could pass it along to your friends, family and creative colleagues!